Research

 This project will leverage our experience with aviation interference evaluation scenarios for adaptation to surface transportation.
 Airborne receivers already have requirements to maintain integrity in the presence of RFI—specifically, to not generate errors that threaten user safety with a greater-than-allowed probability—even at high RFI power levels.
 Further, the receivers are required to return to normal operations within specified time periods after removal of the interfering signals.

-R-PNT Virtual “War-Gaming” in a Multimodal Agent-based Simulation
+R-PNT Virtual Conflict Simulation

 This project will entail developing a virtual testbed for modeling various cyber and cyber-physical attacks and designing defense mechanisms to mitigate the effects of these attacks.
 As part of this effort, simulations will be conducted to evaluate the network-wide effect of such attacks and to evaluate the adequacy of various defense mechanisms in resolving and recovering from these attacks.